Popular related searches

 © TransMelenio, Fair Use

-The project, called "TransMilenio," involved a series of community meetings, workshops, and design charrettes (intensive, hands-on workshops that bring community members and people from different disciplines and backgrounds together) where residents could provide input and feedback on the design of the new system.
-The city's leaders also worked with transportation experts and urban planners to create a system that was both effective and user-friendly.
+The "TransMilenio" project involved a series of community meetings, workshops, and design charrettes (intensive, hands-on workshops that bring together community members and people from different disciplines and backgrounds).
+Residents could provide input and feedback on the new system's design.
+The city's leaders also worked with transportation experts and urban planners to create an effective and user-friendly system.

-As a result of the participatory design process, the TransMilenio system was designed with features that were important to the city's residents, such as dedicated bus lanes, stations with high platforms for easy boarding, and pre-paid tickets to speed up boarding times.
-The system has been credited with reducing travel times, improving safety, and increasing access to jobs and services for residents.
+As a result of the participatory design process, the TransMilenio system had features important to the city's residents, such as dedicated bus lanes, stations with high platforms for easy boarding, and pre-paid tickets to speed up boarding times.
+The system has since reduced travel times, improved safety, and increased residents' access to jobs and services.

 The TransMilenio transport service incorporated riders’ requirements for dedicated bus lanes and stations with high platforms for easy boarding.